Leadership

 This committee establishes and maintains a repository of historical organization documents to help ensure continuity of organizational actions.

-Chair: Paula Kutchka
+Chair: Andre Houser, Paula Kutchka

 Legislative Committee